 Are you planning to launch a brand new WooCommerce store on your WordPress website?
 Or do you have an existing site you want to hide for a redesign or website maintenance?

-Despite sounding tricky, hiding your store from visitors is actually pretty easy.
+Despite sounding tricky, hiding your new site from visitors is actually pretty easy.
 So in this article, we’ll show you how to put WooCommerce in maintenance mode.
 That way you can keep your shop private, but can also start promoting it while you get it ready for launch day.